 Address: 179 Bannatyne Ave

-The current menu offers more options than ever, with an expanded selection of steak and seafood dishes and entrees that hop enthusiastically throughout the once Spanish empire, delivering delicacies from all over South America.
+Without missing a beat from its pandemic closure, the current menu offers all the beloved favourites with an impressive selection of steak, seafood dishes and entrées that hop enthusiastically throughout the once Spanish empire, delivering delicacies from all over South America.

 Moqueca, a traditional Brazilian fish stew, offers oceanic bounty in the form of tender morsels of crab, shrimp, and fish, with a crown of clams and mussels topping it off.
-The soup is lowered with pride onto the table in a casserole dish on a rustic wooden board, setting free a bewitching aroma from the spice laced coconut broth when the lid is removed.
+The soup is lowered onto the table in a casserole dish on a rustic wooden board, releasing a seductive aroma from the spice laced coconut broth.

-Though its roots are in Italy, Milanesa might as well be an Argentine national dish, where it is found typically stuffed into a sandwich at a roadside cafe or food cart.
-Hermanos makes three varieties, with chicken, beef, or eggplant, and the vegetarian version is standout, with a crispy, lightly spiced crust and dense texture.
+Though its roots are in Italy, Milanesa might as well be an Argentine national dish, where it is typically stuffed in a sandwich.
+Hermanos offers chicken and eggplant versions with a crispy, lightly spiced crust and dense texture.

-Sumptuous desserts cap off a meal with authentic flair.
-Rich Callebaut chocolate cake is topped with a glistening scoop of dulce de leche gelato, a final nod to the flavours of South America.
+A dulce leche filled crêpe caps off a meal with a final nod to the flavours of South America.